nanochess/transputer/README.md

 You can find it in the JS directory.

+## ISA board

+Recently I made an ISA board compatible with the Inmos B004, because some people was asking about the possibility of running my software on real hardware.

+The _tram_ directory contains the _comm.asm_ program for MS-DOS that replicates the input/output function of my transputer emulator.

+Currently you can run the Pascal compiler, the Ray Tracer, and any compiled Pascal program.
+I still need to port my transputer assembler to DOS.

 ## Further notes

 The original programs are under pascal/original because I translated Animales.pas to English.
 I intend to translate also the compiler error messages, but in the meanwhile it isn't urgent.